Privacy Statement of Bristol Global Mobility, LLC

 We will require that these third parties maintain at least the same level of confidentiality and data protection that we maintain for such Personal Data.

-Some of these service providers may be located outside of the European Union or the European Economic Area (“EEA”), such as the United States of America.
+Some of these service providers are located outside of the European Union or the European Economic Area (“EEA”), such as the United States of America and Canada.
 In some cases, the European Commission may have determined that in some countries, their data protection laws provide a level of protection equivalent to European Union law.
-You can see here the list of countries that the European Commission as recognized as providing an adequate level of protection to personal data.
+You can see here the list of countries that the European Commission has recognized as providing an adequate level of protection to personal data.
+For example, when we transfer data from the European Economic Area Canada, we do it in reliance of the Adequacy Decision for Canada.
 We will only transfer your Personal Data to third parties in countries not recognized as providing an adequate level of protection to personal data when there are appropriate safeguards in place.
-These safeguards may include the Standard Contractual Clauses (“SCCs”) as approved by the European Commission under Article 46.2 of the GDPR.
+These safeguards may include the EU 2021, 2010 and 2004 Standard Contractual Clauses (“SCCs”) as approved by the European Commission under Article 46.2 of the GDPR.

 Bristol Global Mobility remains liable for the protection of Personal Data that we transfer or have transferred to our service providers through our designated data transfer mechanism, such as the SCCs, except to the extent that we are not responsible for the event giving rise to any unauthorized or improper processing.

 Other Disclosures of Your Personal Data: